 What is a green wall, how is it different from a living wall, and how can you have one at home—or at least keep your house plant from dying?
-We asked the expert: Hilton Carter, plant whisperer and visionary green thumb, who shared his tips for making the most of plants indoors.
+We asked the expert: Hilton Carter, plant whisperer, visionary green thumb, and star of the upcoming Hulu series “Your Attention Please,” who shared his tips for making the most of plants indoors.

 You’ve seen them growing in every trendy hotel, lining your Instagram feed, even gracing the likes of Google headquarters.
 This year’s undeniably pervasive interior design trend?
 Green walls.
 Maybe it’s because of the studies touting a correlation between plants in homes and the longevity of their occupants, or maybe it’s just because they add life to a space as nothing else can.